A piece of flower meadow

 Your own square metre of Texel, where beautiful native flowers bloom from May until the end of summer, helping the island's insects.
 Nice isn't it?
 When you adopt a Texel square metre, you will receive, among other things, a personal certificate and invitations to the plot for a tour by the farmer.

-That farmer is Vincent Lap of Tuinderij Texel.
+That farmer is Vincent Lap of Bloemrijk Texel.
 Vincent was keen to give something back to the earth.
 How does he do that?
 By sowing a native flower mixture, so that insects, including the Texel black bee, will have space again.
 In spring 2023, he started sowing a thousand square metres of native flowers.
 Then anyone who wanted to, could adopt a square metre.
-He will continue the project in 2024.
+Meanwhile, the field is many times larger thanks to adopters and sponsors.
+A great asset for the island!

 Your own square metre of Texel

 So every year, you can now adopt your own Texel flower meadow.
 The price of € 15 for one square metre includes seed, sowing, care of the crop, a personal certificate, picking flowers in the picking garden, a monthly newsletter and invitations to the plot for a guided tour by the farmer (given in May, June, July and August).
-You remain an adopter of the plot during the year of purchase.
+Vincent does the work, you pick the flowers.
+You remain an adopter for 1 year.
+After that, you can choose to adopt another m2 so that new flowers can be sown.

 A nice gift